 Shannon Diversity, Dominance and Evenness We calculated species richness and Shannon Diversity for each site each year of the study.
 We also calculated numerical dominance of species captured within each site, and Pielou’s evenness index (Magurran 1988) of the distribution of individuals among taxa (absolute evenness = 1.0).
 We converted diversity to the “effective number of species” by exponentiating species richness (Jost 2006) to represent true diversity with mathematical properties allowing comparison among groups.
 We modeled how these indices varied as pastures aged using regression and how they varied between age classes, including the mature forest at Aceitillar, as described above.
 We log transformed species diveristy and logit transformed evenness because it is a percentage (Warton and Hui 2011) and modeled both using a linear mixed model (LMM).
 Species richness was modeled using a Poisson GLMM with an observation-level random affect to account for overdispersion (Harrison 2014).
 All test statistics are reported for transformed data and analyses were re-run on untransformed data for plotting.

-Community Similarity (Jaccard and Sorenson Indices) For each site we pooled data from across years and used Jaccard’s index to compare the similarity of communities based on presence/absence of species, and Sorenson’s measure to compare the similarity of sites based on the proportional abundance of species recorded, and the proportional abundance of birds in each diet category.
+Community Similarity (Jaccard and Sorenson Indices, NMDS) For each site we pooled data from across years and used Jaccard’s index to compare the similarity of communities based on presence/absence of species, and Sorenson’s measure to compare the similarity of sites based on the proportional abundance of species recorded, and the proportional abundance of birds in each diet category.
+Both indices were calculated using the SimilarityPair() function in the SpadeR package (Chao et al. 2016) We also used non-metric multidimensional scaling (NMDS) with a Bray-Curtis distance matrix in the vegan package (Oksanen et al. 2017) to visualize the overlap in community composition among the sites.

 Capture rates We modeled captures rates using a Poisson GLMM with an observation-level random effect to account for overdispersion (Harrison 2014).
 Overall regression vs. individual-level regression for BLUPs?
 Individual ANOVAs?
 Individual models with x^2 terms?